If you’re considering upgrading your design software you’re probably wondering, Photoshop VS Canva Pro – which option is best for me?

 - How Fast Can You Make Designs in Photoshop vs Canva?

 - Which should you choose, Canva or Photoshop?

 If you’re relying on Pinterest as a traffic source, Pinterest is putting more and more emphasis on unique images and fresh content.
 The last thing you want to do is use the same free Canva stock images and pin templates half of Pinterest is using.

 This is a major concern if you’re using free Canva where stock images and designs are frequently shared between pinners.

-The main reason to upgrade to Canva Pro is for easy-access to more than 2 million photo, video, and graphic resources.
+The main reason to upgrade to Canva Pro is for easy access to more than 2 million photos, videos, and graphic resources.

 This helps keep your graphics more fresh and unique than those relying on the free version of the program.

 That being said, Photoshop is not the answer for everyone either.
-It will take several weeks to become comfortable with the software, and a few months to master.
-Plus, you’ll need to supply your own images through either stock photography, or by taking your own pictures.
+It will take several weeks to become comfortable with the software, and a few months to master it.
+Plus, you’ll need to supply your own images through stock photography or take your own pictures.